 I love snacking, always have, although my snack choices have changed dramatically over the years.
-Snacks I’d now consider in the “not-actually-really food” pile, were once my go-to's – lots of refined, processed, sugary foods contained within brightly coloured boxes with cute cartoons sprawled across the front.
+My once upon a time go-to's were typically the refined, processed and sugary sort, contained within brightly coloured boxes that had cute friendly cartoons sprawled across the front.
 These options are one of the main reasons snacking gets a bad rap – they lack much nutrition, and are a one-way ticket aboard a roller-coaster of up-down energy levels.

 When selecting snacks aim for wholefood (unprocessed or as minimally processed as possible) options that are packed with nutrients.
 Low sugar and high fiber choices with a protein/healthy fat component are great – these macronutrients (protein in particular) are slow to be digested, and so will help keep blood sugar levels stable and you feeling great.

 1. Veggie sticks with dip

 The more veggies the merrier - always.
 We all know we should be eating more veggies and why not get some in at snack time?
 For a wonderfully healthy snack pair 1-2 tbsp of dip (hummus/nut butter/pesto) with your favourite veggie sticks - carrots, cucumber, capsicum and sugar snap peas work well.
 The addition of dip will leave you feeling satiated, as well as supply dietary fat which is needed to help absorb all those fat-soluble vitamins (A, D, E and K) within your veggies.
 That's smart snacking.

 If you want to try making your own hummus, give this garlic hummus recipe a whirl.

 Packed with essential nutrients and a good combination of protein and healthy fats, boiled eggs are a winner.
 For sake of convenience boil a few at a time and then keep in the fridge for a speedy snack on the run.